Stopping unlawful access to records guidance for health and care professionals

 - individuals of local or national media interest

-- patients or service users you have seen in the past, when you do not have a valid reason to do so
+- patients or service users you have seen in the past, when you do not have a current authorised and lawful reason to do so (see the section on Lawful access to patient and service user records)

-Personal or professional curiosity is never a legitimate excuse for accessing a patient’s record.
-Whilst you may not have a malicious intent, such actions are a severe breach of confidentiality, privacy and trust and will often cause significant distress for the impacted patient.
+Personal curiosity is never a legitimate excuse for accessing an individual’s health and care record.
+Whilst you may not have a malicious intent, such actions are a severe breach of confidentiality, privacy and trust and will often cause significant distress for the impacted patient or service user.

-An example involved a nurse accessing records of people he knew.
-This included a friend’s record to check blood test results.
+A nurse accessed records of people he knew.
+This included a friend’s record to check blood test results because he was curious.
 The nurse stated he was worried about his friend’s health and wanted to check which tests were being done.
 This is not a valid work reason, it was unacceptable and unlawful and it caused the patient considerable distress.

 Unlawful access for personal use